okmatija/Puck/PLAN.md

 [ ] Add imgui for debug UI to the project, consider using https://github.com/kevinw/jai-imgui as a starting point for the backend implementation using Window_Creation and Input modules.
 Then use this to implement debugging for enet in Pong

+# Dreams

+[ ] Galaga style gameplay but your bullets are simulated balls and need to bounce around amongst the enemies

 # Notes
 - To hit the ball really fast you can hit it with the side of the paddle, but to do that you need to risk missing the ball entirely which is neat